intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_cpu_docker_quickstart.md

 </a>

-#### Multi-card serving

-vLLM supports to utilize multiple cards through tensor parallel.

-You can refer to this [documentation](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/vLLM_quickstart.html#about-tensor-paralle) on how to utilize the `tensor-parallel` feature and start the service.

 #### Verify
 After the service has been booted successfully, you can send a test request using `curl`.
 Here, `YOUR_MODEL` should be set equal to `served_model_name` in your booting script, e.g. `Qwen1.5`.

 ```bash
 curl http://localhost:8000/v1/completions \